KC-85/Joystick_Journalist/README.md

 ⚠️ --- END ---⚠️

+- **Two-Factor Authentication**: Allows users to login securely with either a one-time passcode or a QR Code.
 - **Post Categories/Tags**: Allow users to categorize and tag games and reviews.
 - **Post Search Functionality**: Add a search bar for users to quickly find posts by keywords or phrases.
 - **Site Chat Function**: Implement the site chat function so that users are able to engage fully with one another.
+- **Chat Room**: Create chat rooms for each game so that users can discuss certain aspects of a game.
 - **Spam and Profanity Filter**: Makes sure that inappropriate conversations are deleted
 - **Post Likes/Dislikes or Upvotes**: Implement a "like" or "upvote" system for blog posts to encourage user engagement and give feedback to the author.
 - **User Profiles**: Create personalized user profiles where authenticated users can view their comments, liked posts, and basic account information.